masurp/VU_CADC/tutorials/R_tidy_transforming-and-summarizing.md

 1. On average, does age differ across the nine conditions?

-2. How did the two manipulations affect subsequent norm perceptions and disclosure intentions?
+2. How did the two manipulations (*norm* and *profile*) affect subsequent *norm perceptions* and *disclosure intentions*?
+Think about how you can compute the difference across conditions for both factors independently as well as at the same time.

+3. Bonus question: How strongly are norm perceptions and intentions correlated (tip: try `?cor.test` to learn how to compute correlations)?

 ``` r
 d <- read_csv("https://raw.githubusercontent.com/masurp/VU_CADC/main/tutorials/data/masur-et-al_data.csv")